What fandoms have taught me about Community Management

 When it was revealed recently that many of the posts and jokes on George Takei’s page were written by others, that content management had been taken over by an agency, and the personal commentary and replies to community members had dried up, the harmony and engagement within the community began to wither, with many choosing to unfollow the page or becoming active ‘trolls’ of the posted content.

-And finally, facing your personal fears can be worth it
+Facing your personal fears can be worth it

 Similarly, participation in mental health communities can help members to let go of fears caused by social stigma so that they can openly disclose their journey and struggles.
-Sporting communities can similarly empower members to stick to their journey to fitness and achievement.
+Sporting communities can empower members to stick to their journey to fitness and achievement.

-While these are the things that I have personally learned from my fandoms, there are many more things that can be learned from the communities we interact with and apply to those we manage.
+While these are the things that I have personally learned from my fandoms, there are many more that can be learned from the communities we interact with and apply to those we manage.
 So as a community manager, I encourage you to take the time to stop and think what your daily interactions can teach you as a professional.